truongng201/Vibelens/README.md

 - User uploads an image through the frontend interface.
 - Image is captioned via `im2txt` to extract semantic meaning.
-- Captions are embedded and stored in **Qdrant** for similarity search.
+- Captions are embedded and stored in **Pinecone** for similarity search.
 - Lyrics of songs are scraped and embedded using the same method.
 - The system retrieves the most semantically aligned song *segment*.
 - Users are shown a player with the highlighted part of the song.